-natural gas plant.
-NRES are usually The fact that significant reserves of fossil fuels are still available, especially in developing countries, impedes the willingness to give sufficient importance to renewables.
+The fact that significant reserves of fossil fuels are still available, especially in developing countries, impedes the willingness to give sufficient importance to renewables.
 Fossil fuels still receive much more in subsidies than RES in many countries.
-In their competition grid resilience), but it also presents with mature fossil fuel and nuclear technologies, renewables battle
+In their competition with mature fossil fuel and nuclear technologies, renewables battle with regulatory challenges that are compounded by lack of economies of scale.